 Tom Brady has established himself as the greatest quarterback to ever play football.
 The Minnesota Vikings have established themselves as the most heartbreaking franchise to ever play football.
-We all know the story of Tom Brady with the Patriots and now the Buccaneers, it’s epic.
+We all know the story of Tom Brady with the Patriots and now the Buccaneers; it’s epic.
 But what if the Vikings took a flyer on a lanky quarterback out of Michigan?
-Let’s take a look at what would have happened if the Minnesota Vikings drafted Tom Brady.
+Let’s take a look at what would have happened if the Minnesota Vikings had drafted Tom Brady.
 Warning: delusional thoughts and subpar photoshops ahead.

 The 2001 season was the first year they had missed the playoffs since 1995.
-It was the last year of Dennis Green and Cris Carter, and the start of the Mike Tice era.
+It was the last year of Dennis Green and Cris Carter and the start of the Mike Tice era.
 But it could have been the start of an entirely new era: TB12.
-(Technically it was the start of the TB12 era, just for a different team).
+(Technically, it was the start of the TB12 era, just for a different team).

 Here we go.

 With Culpepper under center, the Vikings started 0-4.
 We all know Tom Brady does not start 0-4, no matter which team he’s playing on.
 Instead, the Vikings get off to a 3-1 start, dropping their game to Seattle before the bye.

 Tom Brady, Michael Bennet, Randy Moss, and Jim Kleinsasser rip through the league.
 Matt Birk and Bryant McKinnie ensure Brady rarely gets sacked.
 The Vikings finish the regular season 14-2 with the #1 overall seed.
 That would have made the NFC playoffs look something like this

 1. Minnesota Vikings